-Well, first off, you’re certainly not alone.
+Do you feel this way?
+You’re certainly not alone.
 Most Americans are living just one paycheck away from financial disaster.
-The constant stress of worrying about your financial situation has a ripple effect into every other area of life that can become debilitating.
-Finding a way to get your spending habits in check and defining your financial goals can improve not only your bank account, but also your health, welfare, and general outlook on life.
+The constant stress of worrying about your financial situation has a not-so-fun ripple effect.
+Finding more margin in your money is nice not just for your bank account, but also your health, welfare, and general outlook on life.

-So how can you break free of this vicious cycle and stop living paycheck to paycheck?
+So how can you break free of this stressful cycle and stop living paycheck to paycheck?

 How to Stop Living Paycheck to Paycheck

 When a situation feels impossible, it’s easy to go into avoidance mode.
+And when money gets tight, it’s easy to reach straight for a credit card.
 That’s not the move if you really want to break the cycle.